Princess Alexandra of Greece and Denmark: Death

 Seven months into her second pregnancy, Alexandra took a walk with her friends on the bank of the Moskva River and jumped directly into a boat that was permanently moored there, but fell as she got in.
 The next day, she collapsed in the middle of a ball from violent labour pains.
-She gave birth to her son, Dimitri, lapsed into a fatal coma, and she died six days later in the Romanovs' estate Ilyinskoe near Moscow.
+She gave birth to her son, Dimitri, lapsed into a fatal coma, and died six days later in the Romanovs' estate Ilyinskoe near Moscow.
 The Grand Duchess was buried in the Peter and Paul Cathedral, St. Petersburg.
 Her grieving husband had to be restrained from throwing himself into the grave with her.

 Her husband later morganatically remarried Olga Karnovich.
-Alexandra's son would be involved in the murder of Grigori Rasputin, a favorite of Tsarina Alexandra Feodorvna, in 1916.
+Alexandra's son would be involved in the murder of Grigori Rasputin, a friend of Tsarina Alexandra Feodorovna, in 1916.

 In 1939 during the reign of her nephew George II of Greece, the Greek government obtained permission from the Soviet government under Joseph Stalin to rebury Princess Alexandra in Greece.
 Her body was removed from the vault in Leningrad and transferred by a Greek ship to Athens.
 It was finally laid to rest near the Tatoi Palace.
 Alexandra's marble tombstone over an empty tomb is still in its place in the Peter and Paul Cathedral.

 The "Alexandra Maternity Hospital" (now "Alexandra General Hospital") in Athens was later named in her memory by another nephew, King Paul; it was affiliated with the University of Athens with a special remit to research and combat postpartum maternal mortality.
 Alexandras Avenue in Athens was also named after her.